topo-gps/ios-manual/en/waypoints/waypoint_edit.rst

 Change icon
 ~~~~~~~~~~~
-If you press 'Change icon' in the :ref:`edit pop-up <ss-waypoint-edit>` the waypoint icons screen will appear.
+If you press 'Change icon' in the :ref:`edit pop-up <ss-waypoint-edit>` the :ref:`waypoint icons screen <ss-waypoint-icons>` will appear.
 The waypoint icons screen contains a list of available icons.
 The currently active icon of the waypoint has a grey background.
 If you tap an icon, the waypoint icon will be changed and you will return to the waypoint details screen.
-If the desired icon is not shown in the waypoint icons screen, you can create a new icon by pressing 'New icon' in bottom of the waypoint icons screen.
+If the desired icon is not shown in the waypoint icons screen, you can :ref:`create a new icon <ss-waypoint-create-icons>` by pressing 'New icon' in bottom of the waypoint icons screen.